corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/members/key-pairs.md

 ---
 date: '2023-04-13'
 version: 'Corda 5.0'
-title: "Configure Key Pairs and Certificates for Members"
+title: "Configure Key Pairs and Certificates for the Member"
 menu:
   corda5:
     identifier: corda5-networks-members-key-pairs
     parent: corda5-networks-members
     weight: 3000
+    name: "Configure Key Pairs and Certificates"
 section_menu: corda5
 ---

-# Configure Key Pairs and Certificates for Members
+# Configure Key Pairs and Certificates for the Member

 This section describes how to configure key pairs and certificates for members.
 It contains the following:
 1. [Generate a Session Initiation Key Pair]({{< relref "#generate-a-session-initiation-key-pair">}})